Transfors between 2-categories

 Geometry on formal duals of algebras

-In general, if is a monad in a 2-category , then the Eilenberg–Moore object of is, if it exists, the universal (left) -module.
+More generally, for is a monad in any 2-category , then the Eilenberg–Moore object of is, if it exists, the universal (left) -module.
 That is, there is a morphism and a 2-cell that mediate a natural isomorphism between morphisms and -modules .
 Not every 2-category admits Eilenberg–Moore objects.

 Apart from being the universal left -module, the EM category of a monad in has some other interesting properties.